-Where it is alleged that an adult has:
+Where it is alleged that an Adult has:

-- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they would pose a risk of harm to children
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or, then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Staff and Volunteers and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the staffroom, induction packs for new staff and on 'Staff share'

-2. Expected Professional Standards
+• behaved towards a child or children in a way that indicates s/he would pose a risk of harm to children

-- 2.1.
-All adults, as appropriate to the role and/or job description of the individual, must: - Place the well-being and learning of pupils at the centre of their professional practice - Have high expectations for all pupils, be committed to addressing underachievement, and work to help pupils progress regardless of their background and personal circumstances - Treat pupils fairly and with respect, take their knowledge, views, opinions and feelings seriously, and value diversity and individuality - Model the characteristics they are trying to inspire in pupils, including enthusiasm for learning, a spirit of enquiry, honesty, tolerance, social responsibility, patience, and a genuine concern for other people - Respond sensitively to the differences in the home backgrounds and circumstances of pupils, recognising the key role that parents and carers play in pupils' education - Seek to work in partnership with parents and carers, respecting their views and promoting understanding and co-operation to support the young person's learning and wellbeing in and out of School
+2 Expected Professional Standards

-- Reflect on their own practice, develop their skills, knowledge and expertise, and adapt appropriately to learn with and from colleagues - Ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity - 2.2.
-Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular, Part 2 Personal and Professional Standards.
-All adults must be familiar with and act in accordance with the most recent versions of the following documents: - Part 1 of Keeping Children Safe in Education DfE (statutory) - Working Together to Safeguard Children HM Government (statutory) - Prevent Duty Guidance HM Government (statutory) - 'The Prevent Duty Departmental Advice for Schools and Childcare Providers' DfE - 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings' (non-statutory). - 2.3.
-An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.
+- 2.1 All Adults as appropriate to the role and/or job description of the individual, must: - place the well-being and learning of pupils at the centre of their professional practice. - have high expectations for all pupils, be committed to addressing underachievement, and work to help pupils progress regardless of their background and personal circumstances. - treat pupils fairly and with respect, take their knowledge, views, opinions and feelings seriously, and value diversity and individuality. - model the characteristics they are trying to inspire in pupils, including enthusiasm for learning, a spirit of enquiry, honesty, tolerance, social responsibility, patience, and a genuine concern for other people. - respond sensitively to the differences in the home backgrounds and circumstances of pupils, recognising the key role that parents and carers play in pupils' education. - seek to work in partnership with parents and carers, respecting their views and promoting understanding and co-operation to support the young person's learning and well-being in and out of school. - reflect on their own practice, develop their skills, knowledge and expertise, and adapt appropriately to learn with and from colleagues. - ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity. - 2.2 Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular Part 2 Personal and Professional Standards. - 2.3 All Adults must be familiar with and act in accordance with the most recent versions of the following documents; Part 1 of Keeping Children Safe in Education DfE (statutory), Working Together to Safeguard Children HM Government (statutory), Prevent Duty Guidance HM Government (statutory), 'The Prevent duty departmental advice for schools and childcare providers' DfE and 'Guidance for safer working practice for those working with children and young people in education settings' (non statutory). - 2.4 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.

-3. Confidentiality
+3 Confidentiality